 In Brazil, terrestrial TV promotes cultural diversity and national integration through its primary characteristic - it's free of charge, hence the moniker "Open TV".
-As Brazil enters the final stage of transitioning its national mass-communication platform from analog to digital, the allure of high dynamic range images and immersive audio becomes even more attractive to the home of Carnival, frequent FIFA champions, and their avid fans!
+Even as Brazil completed the transition of its national mass-communication platform from analog to the digital SBTVD/TV 2.0, the home of Carnival, frequent FIFA champions, and their avid fans found the allure of high dynamic range images and immersive audio to be irresistible!
+With the ultimate goal of attaining Ultra HD features, Brazil envisioned a sustainable, pragmatic, two-step evolution.